Anne-Marie Kermarrec: Recognition

-Kermarrec won the Michel-Monpetit Prize of the French Academy of Sciences in 2011, and the Dassault Systèmes Innovation Award of the Academy and the French Institute for Research in Computer Science and Automation (INRIA) in 2017.
+Kermarrec won the Michel-Monpetit Prize of the French Academy of Sciences in 2011, and the Dassault Systèmes Innovation Award of the academy and Inria in 2017.
+In 2019, Kermarrec received the Chevalier de la légion d’Honneur, one of France's highest distinctions.

 She was elected to the Academia Europaea in 2013.
-In 2017 she became a Fellow of the Association for Computing Machinery.
+In 2017, she became a Fellow of the Association for Computing Machinery.